What To Pack For An 8 Day Summer Trip To Iceland

 Looking back, here is my perspective about packing for Iceland.

-I think my biggest takeaway from packing for Iceland was how much I could reuse items and how easy it is to pack light despite having to plan for multiple outdoor adventure and volatile weather.
+I think my biggest takeaway from packing for Iceland was how much I could reuse items and how easy it is to pack light despite having to plan for multiple outdoor adventures and volatile weather.
 Since you are layering every day, the mid-layers don’t get dirty and base layers like long underwear are meant to be worn a few times.

 Things like jewelry, extra makeup and accessories really aren’t necessary in Iceland.
 It’s a great chance for overpackers like me to practice packing light and see that it really works!
 Since this trip, I’ve done a lot better with my packing skills!
 There is hope for me yet!